ezautorres/Scientific-Computing-CIMAT/README.md

   </div>

 - **Assignment 6 – MCMC: Metropolis-Hastings**
-  Simulation of Bernoulli data and posterior inference for the parameter \( p \) using Metropolis-Hastings.
+  Simulation of Bernoulli data and posterior inference for the parameter \( 𝞺 \) using Metropolis-Hastings.
 Two proposal distributions were implemented: a Beta prior-informed proposal and a truncated Normal centered at the current state.
 The task includes analysis of irreducibility and ergodicity, along with convergence behavior as sample size increases.

   <div align="center">
     <img src="https://github.com/ezautorres/Scientific-Computing-CIMAT/raw/main/assignment6/results/MS_normal.png" alt="Posterior sampling with Metropolis-Hastings" width="500"/>